MaggieAppleton/arbour/README.md

 - Version history so readers can see how content evolves over time
 - Unique, customisable content types (book, essay, note, podcast, question, zettle, code snippet, etc.)
 - Different designs and behaviour for micro (small) and macro (big) content
-- Cross-post microposts to other sites: Bluesky, Mastodon, and Facebook
+- Cross-post micro content to other sites: Bluesky, Mastodon, Instagram, and Facebook
 - Fine-grained control of RSS publishing – choose what to publish and when
 - Beautiful, minimalist design
 - Readable typography

 ## Who is this for?

 People who know at least a little about web development.
 Ideally you know more than a little, but others can Google/ChatGPT their way through unfamiliar steps in the process.

 It's built with core web technologies: HTML, CSS, JavaScript, and Markdown.
-If you want to edit or customise your Arbour setup, you'll need to learn some basics.
+If you want to edit or customise your Arbour setup, you'll need to learn some basics about those.

 At the very least, you'll need to know how to clone a Git repo, `npm install` or `yarn install` the project, edit HTML and markdown files in a text editor, and deploy your garden somewhere like Netlify or Vercel.